dead-claudia/thallium/docs/getting-started.md

     ✖ things work
 ```

 Now, let's skip that known-failing test.
-So, instead of using `t.test`, you have to use `t.testSkip`:
+So, we just tack `t.skip()` to the start of the body:

 ```js
 "use strict";